 The primary goal of this seminar is to develop the capacity to evaluate existing theories on contemporary armed conflict (inter and intrastate wars).
 The course will be divided into two parts: covering the topic of conflict and that of cooperation.
-Within the part of conflict, we will cover several broad topics dealing with the definitional problems of conflict, how the grand theories look at conflict and war, the onset and consequences of conflict.
+Within the part of conflict, we will cover several broad topics dealing with the definitional problems of conflict, how the grand theories look at conflict and war, the causes and consequences of conflict.
 In the cooperation part of the course, we will tackle questions like: how do the general international theories approach the topic of cooperation?
-How do they cooperate on issues like human rights?
+How do state and non-state actors cooperate on economic issues, environmental issues and issues related to human rights and democracy?
+How does the organizational culture within large international organizations influence the behaviour of states?
+How do regional cooperation work?
 Are UN peacekeeping mission effective?
-What is the difference between peacebuilding and peacekeeping?
-What is the role of domestic and international institutions in promoting cooperation among states?
 All these questions will be addressed and discussed using theories and applications presented in the articles.

 Objective 1: Students gain knowledge about the general approaches to conflict and cooperation.

 Objective 2: Students can apply their knowledge to critically evaluate existing studies and theories.

 Seminar format with active discussions of the readings, complemented with short introduction by the lecturer

 The total course load of 10 EC is approximately 280 hour and is spent on attending classes (around 30 hours), the required readings (120 hours), the presentation (50 hours), and the final paper (80 hours).

 A list with additional journal articles (syllabus) will be available before the start of the course on Brightspace

 NB: There are 2 groups, scheduled after one another; please choose enrollment for only 1 group.